apon0076/advanced-front-end-preparation-guide/README.md

 8.  ### Name Some Libraries for Clients Side Sanitization

     Web developers tend to use the following libraries for client-side/DOM-level sanitization:

     i) DOMPurity: HTML sanitizer library for JavaScript that also works on server-side Node.js via the jsdom package

-        ii) js-xss: An HTML sanitizer library that works on browser, server-side
-        Node.js, and as a command-line tool
+    ii) js-xss: An HTML sanitizer library that works on browser, server-side Node.js, and as a command-line tool

     iii) sanitize-html: An htmlparser2-based sanitizer library for Node.js and browser that’s very popular among React developers because there is a wrapper library especially for React

+    These libraries typically parse unsafe HTML using either the browser’s inbuilt DOM iterator, or a custom HTML parser that excludes unsafe HTML content before using `innerHTML`.

     **[⬆ Back to Top](#advanced-front-end-preparation-guide)**